Posts Tagged Michele Vassalotti

 The Boys of Summer – The Off-Season Journey – Part 2 of an Exclusive with Pitcher Michele Vassalotti

-Posted by 'lottasports in Baseball, Minor League Baseball on February 22, 2023
+Posted by 'lottasports in Baseball, Exclusives, Minor League Baseball on February 22, 2023

 The day after the Carolina Mudcats season ended, Michele Vassalotti arrived at Raleigh-Durham airport to return to his homeland, Venezuela, for the offseason.
 It wasn’t hard to spot him as he and several other ballplayers came down the steps from TSA.
 They were all tall and several were wearing their Milwaukee Brewers jackets.
 Michele wanted to grab a sandwich and coffee first.
 When ordering, the cashier asked him for his name.
 “Mike,” he replied, then turned to me and said, “It’s easier this way in the US.”
 I laughed and said, “You should hear what they do to Carlotta!”
 We both laughed.